 Unfortunately, the activities of H-3, C-14, Tc-99, and I-129 are difficult-to-measure (DTM) in the radioactive waste that is generated.
 Stakeholders suggest that H-3, C-14, Tc-99, and I-129 are being over-estimated in current site inventory dose assessments because of a reliance on a default value when the amount of the physical isotope in question is below some lower limit of detection threshold for these isotopes.
-If true, the cumulative effect of this over reporting results in an over-estimation of the site inventory, thus, if reporting requirements are not updated, disposal sites may have to close prematurely due to over-estimation in site inventory dose assessments.
+Overestimation of activity inflates site inventory which could lead to premature loss of disposal system capacity.
+Conversely, underestimation of activitly could lead to health & safety concerns.

 Stakeholders public would like the NRC to address the manifesting of these isotopes, potentially by revising NUREG/BR-0204, Rev. 2 to provide improved reporting guidance for the DTM radionuclides.
 NRC will facilitate public discussion of the issues involving H-3, C-14, Tc-99, and I-129.